- 24 May 2026, Tottenham Hotspur vs Everton, 1-0, Win

 - GOALS / MATCH

-- Tottenham Hotspur lost four times in head-to-head matches
+- Tottenham Hotspur lost five times in head-to-head matches

 FAQ